ortus-boxlang/boxlang-docs/language/structures.md

 {% endhint %}

 {% hint style="success" %}
-Boxlang offers also the `structGet()` function which will search for a key or a key path.
+BoxLang offers also the `structGet()` function which will search for a key or a key path.
 If there is no structure or array present in the path, this function creates structures or arrays to make it a valid variable path. [https://cfdocs.org/structget](https://cfdocs.org/structget)
 {% endhint %}

 ### Safe Navigation

-Boxlang also supports the concept of [safe navigation](operators.md#safe-navigation-operator) when dealing with structures.
+BoxLang also supports the concept of [safe navigation](operators.md#safe-navigation-operator) when dealing with structures.
 Sometimes it can be problematic when using dot notation on nested structures since some keys might not exist or be `null`.
 You can avoid this pain by using the safe navigation operator `?.` instead of the traditional `.` , and combine it with the elvis operator `?:` so if null, then returning a value.

 ```javascript
 user = { age : 40 }